What is a school maintenance bond?

 Is overcrowding an issue?

 Redmond schools do not have an overcrowding problem.
-This bond would address critical maintenance and safety/security projects.
+Previous bonds in 2004 and 2008 built Sage Elementary, Elton Gregory Middle School and Ridgeview High School, giving us capacity for several years.
+This bond would address critical maintenance, safety and security projects.

 Does the state provide funding for school construction bonds?